Dark blue abstract glass texture background or pattern, creative design template with copyspace

 Translational Research in Prostate Cancer

-As director of the Sidney Kimmel Cancer Center Biostatistics Shared Resource, I lead statistical support of basic, translational, and clinical research in cancer.
+As director of the Sidney Kimmel Comprehensive Cancer Center Biostatistics Shared Resource, I lead statistical support of basic, translational, and clinical research in cancer.
 A particular focus of my cancer-related work has been in the area of prostate cancer.
 I have collaborated with basic scientists and clinicians and am co-director of the Biostatistics core for the proposed Philadelphia Prostate SPORE led by Dr. Karen Knudsen.

 Measurement of Function and Predictors of Change in Patients with Spinal Cord Injury